pulmark/warpwallet-tool/README.md

 * bitcoin, bitcoin-test
 * litecoin, litecoin-test

+The tool can generate random keys, addresses if required by using random chars(alphabets) or passphrase from dictionary file.
+The tool supports passphrase generation for languages defined in [BIP-0039](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) proposal and a proprietary wordset for finnish language.

 ## Disclaimer

 The code is experimental so use tool with care.
 Check that generated addresses & private keys are valid before using them.
 Understand the risks of using [brain wallets](https://en.bitcoin.it/wiki/Brainwallet) and benefits of using [deterministic wallets](https://en.bitcoin.it/wiki/Deterministic_wallet).

 ## Features

+NOTE: To use language based random passphrase generation, the location of dictionary files must be the same as program directory.

 The following operations are supported:

 #### 1. Generate Key